cameronmclean/hyperPatterns/hyperPatterns.md

 NOTE: the need to avoid name collisions in @contexts - eg "name:" and "title" - may be for journal, person, pattern, force etc... perhaps pre-pend potential collisions with something like patternName: patternAuthor: forceName: etc...

-Note: as far as possible we have tried to use SPAR ontologies (http://sempublishing.sourceforge.net/) but there are still gaps - we resort to using the older http://zeitkunst.org/bibtex/0.1/ bibREX in OWL vocab as it maintans the closes semantics.
+Note: as far as possible we have tried to use SPAR ontologies (http://sempublishing.sourceforge.net/) but there are still gaps - we resort to using the older http://zeitkunst.org/bibtex/0.1/ bibREX in OWL vocab as it maintains the closes semantics.

 #####20141219
 Created syncContextDoc.js in site/libs - where we define @context docs to be stored in couchdb. they they have the "\_id" : _name of context_ and a "doctype": "context" .
-Note - we need to manually create a context doc at localhost:5984/patterns/ with the approriate custom "_id" via futon first, then we can run `node syncContextDocs.js` to get a _rev and add all the details specifed in the syncContextDocs.js
+Note - we need to manually create a context doc at localhost:5984/patterns/ with the appropriate custom "_id" via futon first, then we can run `node syncContextDocs.js` to get a _rev and add all the details specified in the syncContextDocs.js

 ---
-we use the generic schema.org "name" for both name of pattern, and name of force - this has broader sematics than existing dc terms like "title" etc which may have implict pragmatic differences amongst different communites.
-The choice of 'name' rather than 'title' reflects our view of patterns as fucntional and active, rather than passive litary constructs.
+we use the generic schema.org "name" for both name of pattern, and name of force - this has broader semantics than existing dc terms like "title" etc which may have implicit pragmatic differences amongst different communities.
+The choice of 'name' rather than 'title' reflects our view of patterns as functional and active, rather than passive literary constructs.

 Note - our pattern ontology to describe the parts of pattern not covered with existing vocabs - the classes we define, correspond to the resources we identified in the API design - they are both things we need to give IRIs to. (of course we need to mint IRIs for the novel pattern properties too)